 Duke in Berlin

 Graduate students in all departments are welcome to apply and may enroll in all courses.
-It is advised you apply for funding from your own department or from other sources.
+They are advised to apply for funding from their own department or from other sources.

 PROGRAM FAST FACTS